methylene/sym/README.md

 Permutation rearrange = Permutation.factory().from(header, newHeader);
 ````

-Now we can use the this permutation on the rows
+and we can now use that permutation on the rows

 ````java
 rearrange.apply(uk);